 Single point of contact

 Most warehouses are affiliated with freight forwarders like HFS.
 This means that you can entrust your logistics provider to take care of extra elements within your supply chain, reducing complexity and cost.
 In addition, HFS is able to offer value-added Storage and Warehousing Services, such as container loading and unloading, 3PL fulfillment, plus ecommerce services such as Fulfilment by Amazon (FBA).

 What is a bonded warehouse?

-A bonded warehouse is a place of storage for imported goods that have yet to be processed by customs.
+A bonded warehouse is a place of storage for imported goods (also known as bonded goods) that have yet to be processed by customs.
 In simple terms, it is a duty-free zone.
 There are two types of storage – wet and dry.
 Wet bonded warehouses are the only ones in which alcohol and tobacco may be stored.

 How does bonded warehousing work?

 Generally, goods eligible for bonded warehousing in the UK must have been imported from a non-EU country.
 Exceptions include goods moving from another EU country under a temporary duty suspension or Community Transit, and products covered by the Common Agricultural Policy (CAP) that are eligible for an export refund.